SEARCH GARDENACTION

 picture of rosemary, herb

-The original rosemary variety is Rosmarinus officinalis and this is a good upright one to choose if you want the traditional variety, it grows to about 1m (3ft) tall.
+The original rosemary variety is Rosmarinus officinalis and this is a good upright one to choose if you want the traditional variety.
+It grows to about 1m (3ft) tall.
 Its a slow grower but it will eventually become too woody.
 If you prefer to go for one the other varieties, then a good dwarf variety (10cm / 4in) is Rosemary Capri.
 Suitable for the very smallest garden, this variety also does well in a window box.

 Rosemary Genes Gold is a compact plant that does not become unwieldy.
 It is variegated with yellow edged leaves.
 Prostrate Rosemary is a good ground cover variety which looks great growing over the edge of a window box.
 Left to its own devices it will grow to a height of around 5cm (12in).
 Another good creeping variety is Severn Sea which also grows to about 5cm (12in) and has lovely dark blue flowers.
 This variety is not fully frost hardy so it needs protection and a climate without deep frosts.